SeiryuZ/HemeWeb/proposal/README.md

 In this project, I will show that the proposed approach will help the HemeLB project by improving the workflow's usability, auditability, and reproducibility.
 In this section, I will define what I mean by these terms and outline how I will measure success.

 Also, to support these claims, I will develop an experimental web application called HemeWeb.
 HemeWeb will use container technology to run HemeLB simulations on commercial cloud infrastructure.
 It will be the basis of future deployment in other commodity hardware infrastructure.
 For instance, Hospitals would want patient-related simulations to run on their own infrastructures.
-This implementation will addrees three topics outlined above.
+This implementation will address three topics outlined above.

 * **Usability**